Nikon Z7 Review

 The impressive Z7 and Z6 mark the start of Nikon's brand-new mirrorless strategy

 [Ed.
-Note: For the sake of accuracy, we should note that the official naming for these newly-launched cameras is actually "Nikon Z 6" and "Nikon Z 7".
+Note: For the sake of accuracy, we should note that the official naming for these new cameras is actually "Nikon Z 6" and "Nikon Z 7".
 However, we'll be referring to them as the Z6 and Z7 throughout this article, as the extra space makes things harder to read, but we can't really abbreviate to just 'Z' or '6'/'7' either.]

 Key features of the Nikon Z7